LabMobi/LabEncryptedStorage/README.md

 # GSON
 ```

-### Not the best way to store Android Bundle objects
+### Not a way to store Android Bundle objects

-When storing an Android bundle the library will only be able to support a few primitives like Strings, Booleans, Integers, .. - see the `BundleTypeAdapterFactory.java`.
+Storing Android bundle objects is not supported.
+If you want to, you can attempt to add it for simple primitives by adding your own Custom Gson adapter factory.
+But be aware that supporting more complicated objects is not feasible.

 #### Be careful with automatic backup when using encrypted storage

-Most likely you will want to disable backups entirely.
+Most likely, you will want to disable backups entirely.
 You can do this via your application's Android Manifest.

-In the Manifest you want to define the following configuration:
+In the Manifest, you want to define the following configuration:

 ```xml
 <application